nnethercote/Rust-CUDA/guide/src/guide/tips.md

 - Don't use recursion, CUDA allows it but threads have very limited stacks (local memory) and stack overflows yield confusing `InvalidAddress` errors.
 If you are getting such an error, run the executable in cuda-memcheck, it should yield a write failure to `Local` memory at an address of about 16mb.
-You can also put the ptx file through `cuobjdump` and it should yield ptxas warnings for functions without a statically known stack usage.
+You can also put the PTX file through `cuobjdump` and it should yield ptxas warnings for functions without a statically known stack usage.